Shopping in Tenbury Wells

 Another example of a quality artist is Darren Pugh Design.
 The shop is stocked with some really interesting designer jewellery.
 There is also another jewellers, Berry’s.

-A Spar, open every day from 7am until 11pm will provide for most needs including newspapers, alcohol and groceries.
+A Spar, open every day from 7am until 11pm at the north end of Teme Street, will provide for most needs including newspapers, alcohol and groceries.
 Likewise a small Co-op at the other end of town, in The Bromyard Road will supply all your grocery needs.
 There is also a news agents, Tenbury News which stocks newspapers, magazines and confectionary.

 If you are thinking of moving in or out of the area, we have 3 Estate agents.